 1. Disguised payments made in return for patient referrals;

-2. Non-cash payment to physicians in return for patient referrals, such as free or below market value rent, contractual arrangements providing for payment in exchange for non-existent services, etc. These often violate the Stark Law.
+2. Non-cash payment to physicians in return for patient referrals, such as free or below market value rent, contractual arrangements providing for payment in exchange for non-existent services, etc. These often also violate the Stark Law.

 D. STARK VIOLATION

 The Stark law was intended to prohibit physicians from profiting (actually or potentially) from their own referrals.
-The Stark Law sanctions improper physician referrals, and does so by providing penalties for illegal referrals prospectively.
+The Stark Law sanctions improper physician referrals, doing so by providing penalties for illegal referrals prospectively.
 Its effect is to prohibit relationships that have been demonstrated to encourage over-utilization.
 It is a strict liability statute, i.e. there is no need to show knowledge or intent.

 The Medicare and Medicaid programs depend on physicians and other healthcare professionals to exercise independent judgment in the best interests of patients.
 Financial incentives tied to referrals have a tendency to corrupt the healthcare delivery system in ways that harm federal programs and their beneficiaries.
 Corruption of medical decision-making can result when a physician refers a patient to a provider on the basis of the physician’s financial self-interest, instead of the patient’s best interests.